Robot-Fromage/ULIS/documentation/manual/Architecture.md

 A review over the implementation principles, guidelines and tools involved in ULIS.

 ### 1.0) Problems {#r1-0}
-After making these claims about the nature of ULIS, let's see in details what it is trying to solve, why these problems are hard to solve and required designing such an architecture in the first place.
+Let's see in details what ULIS is trying to solve, why these problems are hard to solve, and examinate the chosen design.
 The essence of the problems is manyfold: ULIS aims to be usable as an image library, that:
 - covers a wide range of features
 - is highly efficient and competitive
 - offers generic tools and little constraint